Looking for a beach getaway without the big-city bustle? Then Marco Island might be the perfect place for you.

 Hop in a one or two-person boat, pick up your paddles, and start sightseeing!

-There’s nothing like gliding silently through a thicket of mangroves, watching nature act out its joys and dramas all around you, or heading out to quiet beaches in search of the best shells.
+There’s nothing like gliding silently through a thicket of mangrove islands, watching nature act out its joys and dramas all around you, or heading out to quiet beaches in search of the best shells.

-If you want a more comprehensive experience, there are some great tours available with local guides, whose extensive knowledge of the region’s ecosystems make for a memorable journey.
+If you want a more comprehensive experience, tour operators can get you in touch with great local guides, whose extensive knowledge of the region’s ecosystems makes for a memorable journey.

 14 – Sip and sightsee with Marco Pedal Boat